kdaily/aws-cli/proposals/pr-contrib-guide.md

 request implementing the change.
 This stage indicates that a contribution has been submitted for the issue, but the maintainers have not committed to a full review of the contribution.
-The maintainers will respond to let the contributor know to expect a preliminary review within 5 business days to confirm:
+The maintainers will respond to let the contributor know to expect a preliminary review to confirm:

 1. It is implemented in the manner described in the issue.
 1. It meets the criteria specified in the contribution guide.
 See the